-- The MMU recommends that PJM reduce FTR sales on paths with persistent overallocation of FTRs including clear rules for what defines persistent overallocation and how the reduction will be applied.
+- The MMU recommends that PJM examine the mechanism by which self scheduled FTRs are allocated when load switching among LSEs occurs throughout the planning period.
+(Priority: Low.
+First reported 2011.
+Status: Not adopted.) - The MMU recommends that PJM improve transmission outage modeling in the FTR auction models.
+(Priority: Low.
+First reported 2013.
+Status: Not adopted, 2014/2015 planning period.) - The MMU recommends that PJM reduce FTR sales on paths with persistent overallocation of FTRs including clear rules for what defines persistent overallocation and how the reduction will be applied.
 (Priority: High.
 First reported 2013.
-Status: Adopted partially, 14/15 planning period.) - The MMU recommends that PJM report correct monthly payout ratios to reduce understatement of payout ratios on a monthly basis.
+Status: Adopted partially, 2014/2015 planning period.) - The MMU recommends that PJM report correct monthly payout ratios to reduce understatement of payout ratios on a monthly basis.
 (Priority: Low.
 First reported 2012.
-Status: Adopted 2016.)
+Status: Adopted 2016.) - The MMU recommends that Long Term FTRs be modified to include only a one year ahead FTR.
+(Priority: High.
+New recommendation.
+Status: Not adopted.)